 Okay, to be fair - there might actually be more.
 Forty is a rather arbitrary number that sounds great without exaggeration.

 For the same purpose Cash should have done twenty, or sixty, or a hundred, even a thousand.
 A million may have sounded a bit too much, though.
-On the other hand, all the greens tend to blend into each other, so Ireland generally speaking is "green", with parts in shade, and occasional parts in sunlight, often glistening with dew (or a quick shower).
+On the other hand, all the greens tend to blend into each other, so Ireland generally speaking is "green", with parts in the shade, and occasional parts in sunlight, often glistening with dew (or a quick shower).

 For the Collection?